 One person injured in shooting on Mollylea Drive

-BATON ROUGE- Authorities are responding to a shooting on Mollylea Drive at Sharpe Road near Florida Boulevard.
+BATON ROUGE- Authorities are responding to a shooting on Mollylea Drive at Sharp Road near Florida Boulevard.

 The incident was reported around 9 p.m.
 Sunday night.